MyIntervals/emogrifier/README.md

 ## Caveats

 * Emogrifier requires the HTML and the CSS to be UTF-8.
 Encodings like ISO8859-1 or ISO8859-15 are not supported.
+* **NEW:** Emogrifier now preserves all valuable @media queries.
+Media queries can be very useful in responsive email design.
+See [media query support](https://litmus.com/help/email-clients/media-query-support/).
 * **NEW:** Emogrifier will grab existing inline style attributes _and_ will grab `<style>` blocks from your HTML, but it will not grab CSS files referenced in <link> elements (the problem email clients are going to ignore these tags anyway, so why leave them in your HTML?).